nengo/nengo-mpi/README.md

 nengo_mpi
 =========

-An MPI backend for the nengo neural simulation library.
-Docs are located [here](https://nengo-mpi.readthedocs.org/).
+An MPI backend for the [nengo](https://github.com/nengo/nengo) neural simulation library.
+Docs can be found [here](https://nengo-mpi.readthedocs.org/).